rivermont/spidy/README.md

 ## run.bat
 A Windows batch file to run the program.
 Theoretically once the crawler finishes running post-process with run, but you'd have to get the entire internet first, so...

+# Branches
+Detailing each active branch of the project.

+## master
+The stable, up-to-date branch.

+## FalconWarriorr-branch
+Falconwarriorr's development branch.
+He is constantly adding new features to his, and I am slowly implementing them into the master branch.

 # Acknowledgements